 Getting in bed with Trafficante and other leading members of America’s organized crime seems like a strange thing to do for the CIA.
 But considering the fiercely anti-Soviet atmosphere of the Cold War, it’s not that hard to believe.

 For the U.S. government, it was a classic case of “the enemy of my enemy is my friend.”

 Alongside Chicago boss Sam Giancana, Roselli and Trafficante came up with some truly insane plots to kill Fidel Castro.
 Their plans ranged from simply shooting him to having him smoke poisoned cigars or drinking a tainted milkshake.

 But those weren’t even their most ridiculous ideas.
 The mobsters also attempted to get Castro into a poisoned wetsuit and even offered to blow him up with an exploding seashell.

 Finally, after the infamous failed Bay of Pigs Invasion, the CIA gave up on their attempts to kill the Cuban dictator and thus Trafficante’s attempts at revenge never materialized.

-A Conspiracy To Kill Kennedy?
+A Conspiracy To Assassinate John F. Kennedy?